|Nutritional Guidelines (per serving)|

-I used golden raisins in the pictured salad, but regular raisins may be used as well, and instead of pecans, make it with walnuts or sunflower seeds.
+We used golden raisins in this salad, but regular raisins may be used as well.
+Instead of pecans, make it with walnuts or sunflower seeds.
 See the tips and variations below the recipe for more add-in and substitution ideas and how to toast the pecans.

 - 3 tablespoons granulated sugar